 JR: Some do bigger spacing.
 But if you get the spacing too far, when the nets pay out of the boat, the corks might go between the lead line and your twine line.
-So, you don't want too bigger space.
-Because if you had the open loops and something get through that open loop, it makes a snag and then a lot of net comes out in the clump.
-Then you got to back the boat up and clear the clumps.
+So, you don't want too big a space.
+Because you have the open loops, so if something gets through that open loop, it makes a snag and then a lot of net comes out in a clump.
+Then you got to back the boat up and clear the clump.
 So, you try to put your knots pretty close together.
 Also, if you have your knots too far apart, then you'd be carrying too much weight on that section.
-So, you try to have, like I said, six or seven inches apart as well as I put mine.
+So, you try to have, like I said, six or seven inches apart is where I put mine.
 I've seen guys run them twelve inches apart.
 If you're buying from a catalog, they might be twelve, fourteen inches apart.
 I guess, some fishermen somewhere might do it that way.
 But it's a quick way to build your net.
 If you do it twelve inches instead of six, it takes you half the amount of time to build the net.
 But I rather do it what I feel is the right way.